-Enrollment on the e-learning platform will open after the preparatory meeting on February 8th.
+Enrollment on the e-learning platform will open after the preparatory meeting on July 24th.
+The course can be found in the Philosophy I section.
 First check there which topics are marked as assigned already.
 Then send an e-mail to both of us in which you name one or more of the topics that have not yet been assigned to any other participant.
 Please double-check with us in case you don't hear back within 7 days of sending your mail.